KunFuCutsMan/kfcmanwebsite2/content/about-me/index.md

 I listen to mostly spanish pop, electro-pop, romantic, and rock.
 Pretty much everything that is from 1980s-2010s is welcome to my ears (except reguetón and banda).

-I also have a playlist on youtube if you'd like to hear it [right here](https://youtube.com/playlist?list=PLxvKdwCZ7zIr7EAmtZM9n0vTtg8x_YVnY&si=VFUy9cKawVsaYRoO)
+I also have a playlist on youtube if you'd like to hear it [right here](https://youtube.com/playlist?list=PLxvKdwCZ7zIr7EAmtZM9n0vTtg8x_YVnY&si=VFUy9cKawVsaYRoO), or you can hear a slightly different sample from the music player

 Also spanish christian music is WAY better than whatever Bethel throws at you.
 Check some bands out!